Ortovoxx/BritishNationalCipherChallenge/README.md

 Other bits we wish we had:

+- 2005 GIFs of the ciphertexts and plaintexts (we only have a few)
+- 2007 GIFs of the ciphertexts and plaintexts (we only have 0A and 0B and plaintexts for 8A and 8B)
 - 2008 parts 1A and 1B from the challenges that appeared in the forum
+- 2008 GIFs of the ciphertexts and plaintexts (we only have 8A and 8B plaintexts)
+- 2009 GIFs of the ciphertexts and plaintexts (we only have 8A and 8B)
+- 2010 GIFs of the ciphertexts and plaintexts (we only have 8A and 8B)
 - 2010 part 8B: Jokers.pdf ("Harry's Jokers"), a file of the playing cards
 - 2010 Harry's Game: all ciphertexts and harrysgame.gif
 - 2012 Harry's Game (following the 2011 competition): any ciphertexts after 2B
+- any other years of Harry's Game

 For those who care about such things, these posters are missing: